-Leaves and Seeds have the same properties, though the seeds are more active.
+LEAVES and SEEDS have the same properties, though the seeds a more active.
 Action seems to be the same as belladonna.

 Properties, anodyne and antispasmodic.
-Useful in neuralgic and rheumatic affections, in gastrodynia, spasmodic asthma.
-In overdoses it is a powerful poison.
-Used as ointment, fomentation, &c., to allay pain in tumours, rheumatism, &c.
+Useful in neuralgie and rheumatic affections, in gastrodynia, spasmodic asthma.
+In overdes it is a powerful poison.
+Used as ointment, fomentation, &c., to all pain in tumours, rheumatism, &c.